ibm-cloud-docs/containers/cs_tutorials_policies.md

 {:preview: .preview}

-# Tutorial: Using Calico network policies to block traffic
+# Using Calico network policies to block traffic
 {: #policy_tutorial}

 By default, Kubernetes NodePort, LoadBalancer, and Ingress services make your app available on all public and private cluster network interfaces.
 The `allow-node-port-dnat` default Calico policy permits incoming traffic from NodePort, network load balancer (NLB), and Ingress application load balancer (ALB) services to the app pods that those services expose.
 Kubernetes uses destination network address translation (DNAT) to forward service requests to the correct pods.